-In 2022, the qualitative exposure to Operational Risk is assessed as Not Significant, following continued efforts to reinforce control activities in Operations, the successful developments of system functionalities to automate processes, actions taken to manage legacy risks, and the ongoing initiatives taken to increase cyber security and GDPR maturity, as well as to mitigate risks related to Anti-Money Laundering (AML) and CRS/FATCA.
+In 2023, the qualitative exposure to Operational Risk remains mostly controlled, following continued efforts to reinforce control activities within the company, the continuous developments of system functionalities to automate processes, actions taken to manage legacy risks, and the ongoing initiatives taken to further increase cyber security and GDPR maturity, as well as to mitigate risks related to AML and CRS/FATCA.
+Most of the Operational risks are assessed as Significant or Not Significant.
+However, some risks are still presenting higher exposures and are subject to specific mitigating action plans.